-Popping napkins on the table is one of those jobs that usually gets left to the last minute.
-But an unceremonial dumping of your ‘serviettes’ can be enough to spoil the look of an otherwise beautiful tablescape.
-Our ideas for how to fold napkins for Christmas, can make a simple but effective difference.
+How to fold napkins for Christmas is one of those last minute thoughts as you rush to lay the table.
+However, an unceremonial dumping of ‘serviettes’ can just as easily spoil the look of an otherwise decorative tablescape.
+Our Christmas ideas for how to fold napkins, can make a subtle but effective difference.

-Where or not you have napkin rings to hand, all our looks are easily achievable.
-Just substitute for twine, or even foliage cut from the garden, if you’re looking for a way to secure your napkins in place.
-And get the kids to help.
-It’s one more thing to keep them busy before you-know-who arrives…
+Napkin rings are a beautiful finishing touch, however, you don’t necessarily need them to create our are easily achievable looks.
+Simply substitute for twine, or even foliage cut from the garden, if you’re looking for a way to secure your napkins.
+You can even get the kids to help, it’s one more thing to keep them busy before the Big Man himself arrives.

 Fold larger napkins so they’ll sit neatly on the plate.
 The easiest way is to fold top to botton corners, then left to right.
 Repeat the left to right fold again for particularly large, and rectangular napkins.